Back to Podcast Guides

 Jonny Miller, Ocean Kiani & Ben Ward

-In this special episode of The Inner Frontier, Ocean Kiani turns the microphone toward Jonny Miller, founder of Nervous System Mastery, and Ben Ward, an NSM alumnus, leadership coach, organizational coach, and father of three.
-Together they unpack the philosophy, practice design, and lived impact behind NSM.
+In this special episode of The Inner Frontier, Ocean Kiani turns the microphone toward Jonny Miller, founder of Nervous System Mastery, and Ben Ward, a Nervous System Mastery alumnus, leadership coach, organizational coach, and father of three.
+Together they unpack the philosophy, practice design, and lived impact behind Nervous System Mastery.

 Learn more →